University Health and Counseling Services

 Training Experiences:

-2. Trainees have the opportunity to provide individual, couples (as appropriate) and group counseling as well as crisis appointments and outreach activities.
+2. Interns have the opportunity to provide individual, couples (as appropriate) and group counseling as well as crisis appointments, supervision and outreach activities.

-3. Doctoral Interns receive 2 hours of weekly Individual Supervision, 2 hours a week of Group Supervision, 2 hours a week Didactic Seminars, 1.5 hours of weekly case consultation, 1 hour a week of Crisis Intervention Supervision and an average of 1 hour every other week of Diversity Seminars.
+3. During the academic year Doctoral Interns receive 2 hours of weekly Individual Supervision, 2 hours a week of Group Supervision, 1 hour a week of Supervision of Supervision (spring semester), 2 hours a week Didactic Seminars, 1.5 hours of weekly case consultation, and an average of 1 hour every other week of Diversity Seminars.

-4. Individual supervision is provided by licensed psychologists.
+5. Individual and Group Supervision are provided by licensed psychologists.

 Doctoral Orientation